 - They feel like they’re entitlement got questioned and then not getting their own way￼.

-- I feel like their arrogance￼ was questioned, and it hurt their pride and ego. ￼
+- They feel like their arrogance￼ was questioned, and it hurt their pride and ego. ￼

 - They feel like they’re superiority their importance was questioned, and they need to be the centre of attention￼.